jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 turns it into a recursive predicate where the extra parameter is bound to itself.
-However, the library does not directly support mutually recursive predicates, so we must merge the two into a single predicate whose input is a disjoint union (aka. sum type), and the dispatch back out to separate predicates, which we name `LRᵥ` (for values) and `LRₜ` (for terms).
+However, the library does not directly support mutually recursive predicates, so we must merge the two into a single predicate whose input is a disjoint union (aka. sum type), and then dispatch back out to separate predicates, which we name `LRᵥ` (for values) and `LRₜ` (for terms).
 The predicates are indexed not only by the two terms and the direction (`≼` or `≽`), but also by the precision relation between